-Mastodon/blogging.
-The most-populated brony instance.
+Mastodon/microblogging.
+The most-populated pony instance.
 About: "EQS is a Mastodon instance/server for fans of little ponies, that has been online since May 8th, 2017.
 It is part of the fediverse, a large decentralized social network."

 PeerTube/video.
 About: "Pony.Tube is a PeerTube-enabled video streaming platform using P2P (Pony-to-Pony) technology to deliver the best pony videos directly to you.
 We are a video sharing site that seeks to provide a haven for pony content that you may have issues uploading on larger sites like YouTube or you fear may be taken down for any reason.
 We seek to be entirely free of cost and free of ads."

 Pixelfed/Photos.
 About: "Photo Sharing.
 For Ponies.
 Pixelfed is an image sharing platform, an ethical alternative to centralized platforms."

 I'm currently on a managed self-hosted service, but you can follow me regardless of which instance you call home.
 Search for my handle on your server of choice: